Regression-Based Elastic Metric Learning on Shape Spaces of Elastic Curves: Background

 \section{Background}

 This section reviews the tools of Riemannian geometry that will support our metric learning method.
 Additional background can be found in \cite{needham2020simplifying,bauer2022elastic}.
 We model cell outlines as elements of the space of regular planar curves $\mathcal{C}=\mathcal{C}^1([0, 1], \mathbb{R}^2)$.
 Our metric learning approach will require us to calculate distances between cell shapes in $\mathcal{C}$.
-Riemannian metrics can define all geometric measurements on $\mathcal{C}$, including distance.
-Therefore, to calculate distance between curves, we must equip $\mathcal{C}$ with a Riemannian metric.
-We choose the elastic metric, which is well suited for shape analysis on the manifold of discrete curves \cite{needham2020simplifying}.
+To do so, we introduce the concept of elastic metrics.

-\paragraph{Elastic metrics} In differential geometry, a \textit{Riemannian metric} $g$ on a manifold $\mathcal{C}$ is a set of smoothly varying inner products defined on tangent spaces of $\mathcal{C}$.
-We equip $\mathcal{C}$ with a family of \textit{elastic metrics $ g^{a, b}$} parameterized by $a, b > 0$ \cite{mio2007shape}:
+\paragraph{Elastic metrics} A \textit{Riemannian metric} $g$ on a manifold $\mathcal{C}$ is a set of smoothly varying inner products defined on tangent spaces of $\mathcal{C}$.
+These define geometric measurements on $\mathcal{C}$, including distances, geodesics and exponential maps.
+Geodesics on manifolds generalize straight lines on vector spaces: they are curves that locally minimize the distance between points.
+Exponential maps generalize addition on vector spaces.